-The governor’s new measure means he will let his stay-at-home order -- which went into effect on March 28 -- expire on May 18.
+The governor let his stay-at-home order -- which went into effect on March 28 -- expire on May 18.
 That original order directed Minnesotans to stay home except for essential needs and services or if they worked in critical sectors.

 So does that mean things will go back to the way they were before the pandemic?

-No. Walz wants vulnerable Minneotans to continue to stay at home and social distance to protect themselves from the virus.
+No. Walz wants vulnerable Minnesotans to continue to stay at home and social distance to protect themselves from the virus.
 That includes those at-risk for severe illness, such as the elderly or individuals with underlying health conditions.
-And large gatherings of more than 10 people are still not permitted.
+And large gatherings of more than 25 people outdoors and 10 people indoors are still prohibited.